MIDDLE & UPPER SCHOOL

-- Physical Education (4 credits, 1 credit for each trimester or season, by taking physical education or dance classes or participating on interscholastic teams in Upper School; students are required to take Fundamentals of P.E. by the end of grade 10
+- Physical Education (6 credits, 1 credit for each trimester or season by taking physical education or dance classes or participating on interscholastic teams in Upper School; 2 of the credits must be taken during junior or senior year.
+Students are required to take Fundamentals of P.E. by the end of grade 10)

-- Fine or Performing Arts (2 credits, in Art, Music, Drama, or Dance (if not taken for P.E. credit) 2 minor classes or 1 major class
+- Fine and Performing Arts (4 credits in Art, Music, Drama, or Dance if not taken for P.E. credit)

 Electives to complete requirements